StuPhD95/Delayed-Transmission-in-Mortgage-Rates/README.md

 :-------------------------:|:-------------------------:
  ![Small Time](Figures/Solution_Small_Time.png) | ![Large Time](Figures/Solution_Large_Time.png)

 The plots above highlight the key modelling distinction between the ODE and DDE approaches.
-In the ODE model, the response begins immediately because the current rate of change depends on the current value \(u(t)\).
+In the ODE model, the response begins immediately because the current rate of change depends on the current value $u(t)$.
 In contrast, the DDE solution remains flat until the delay period has passed, after which the response begins to propagate.
 The delay model therefore does not simply change the size of the response; it changes the **timing** of the response.

 This distinction is useful in a financial setting.
 A standard non-delay model can test whether volatility reacts to a market shock at the same time the shock occurs.
 A delay model can instead test whether part of the volatility response appears after a lag.
 In other words, the non-delay model captures an immediate reaction, whereas the delay model captures delayed propagation.

-The empirical question is therefore:
+The key question is therefore:

 $$
 \textit{When the equity market falls, is the VIX response immediate, or is part of the response delayed?}